rafael-santiago/macgonuts/README.md

 You can also do [pull requests](https://github.com/rafael-santiago/macgonuts/pulls) proposing improvements.
 Do some [bug report](https://github.com/rafael-santiago/macgonuts/issues) if a bug is annoying you.
 Maybe you should also instruct people about network security issues by using this software showing them ways of being protected against the attacks proposed here.
-Use it as a classroom lab tool.
-Spread your knowledge.
+Use it as a classroom lab tool, too.
+Well, spread your knowledge!
 Thank you!

 **Obvious but always good to remember**: all opinions expressed here are my own and not the views of my employers.